HUMAN RECOMBINANT CXCR3 RECEPTOR

 Expression vector containing full-length human CXCR3 cDNA (GenBank Accession Number: NM_001504) with FLAG tag sequence at N-terminus

 Propagation Medium: DMEM, 10% FBS, 1 μg/mL puromycin

 Stable in culture for minimum of two months

 Background: CXCR3 (chemokine receptor 3) is a receptor for SCYB9/MIG, SCYB10/INP10 and SCYB11/ITAC.
 The chemokines that target CXCR3 in concert with Th1 cytokine appear to play a beneficial role to atopic disorders including a range of conditions such as allergic asthma, -rhinitis, -conjunctivitis, -dermatitis, food and drug allergies and anaphylaxis.

 Figure 1.
+Dose-dependent stimulation of calcium flux upon treatment with ligand, measured with MultiscreenTM Calcium 1.0 No Wash Assay Kit (Multispan MSCA01).
+Figure 2.
 Receptor Expression on cell surface measured by flow cytometry (FACS) using an anti-FLAG antibody.
 Thin line: parental cells; thick line: receptor-expressing cells.

 Loetscher, M., B. Gerber, et al. (1996).
 “Chemokine receptor specific for IP10 and mig: structure, function, and expression in activated T-lymphocytes.”
 J Exp Med 184(3): 963-9.

 Arimilli, S., W. Ferlin, et al. (2000).
 “Chemokines in autoimmune diseases.”
 Immunol Rev 177: 43-51.